OpenAssetIO/OpenAssetIO/doc/decisions/DR023-Manager-capability-introspection.md

 Depending on supported features, the approximate control flow for a full synchronization process is:

-1. Ask the user to supply an anchor entity reference (eg: via delegated browsing), that is considered the 'parent' for the shots to be managed.
+1. Ask the user to supply an anchor entity reference (e.g.: via delegated browsing), that is considered the 'parent' for the shots to be managed.

 2. Query shots related to the supplied reference, and compare with timeline clips.